Overcoming the Fear of Death

 Because of the hope we have in Christ, we should no longer fear sickness and death.
 We have access to the same power that raised Jesus from the dead.
 God’s Spirit dwells in us and can empower us to overcome the powers of darkness and all fears of sickness and death if only we will use the means of grace available to us.
 God has provided in Christ all that is needed to free believers from the fear of death.
 Hallelujah!

-This excerpt is taken from Overcoming Fear of Death by Richard J. Gehman.
-Learn more about being secure in our relationship with Jesus Christ and understanding the priceless privileges we have as children of God from the book, available on Amazon.
+Learn more about being secure in our relationship with Jesus Christ and understanding the priceless privileges we have as children of God from the Overcoming Fear of Death, available on Amazon.